Battle of Kolubara: Aftermath

 The battle ended in a decisive Serbian victory.
 A directive issued by the Serbian Supreme Command on 16 December reported: "The recapture of Belgrade marks the successful end of a great and magnificent period in our operations.
 The enemy is beaten, dispersed, defeated and expelled from our territory once and for all."
-Franz Conrad von Hötzendorf, the Austro-Hungarian Chief of the General Staff, attributed the defeat to a Serbian "thunder bolt from the south".
-The battle did not achieve any of Austria-Hungary's objectives: it failed to knock Serbia out of the war, it failed to induce Bulgaria to join the Central Powers and it failed to convince Romania to stay neutral.
-Austro-Hungarian historians concluded after the battle that defeat by Serbia constituted "a serious diminution in the Dual Monarchy's prestige and self-confidence".
-The battle, like the Battle of Cer before it, drew considerable attention to Serbia and many foreigners came to the country in late 1914 to offer political and humanitarian aid or to fight alongside the Serbian Army.
+Franz Conrad von Hötzendorf, the Austro-Hungarian Chief of the General Staff, attributed the defeat to a Serbian "thunderbolt from the south."
+The battle achieved none of Austria-Hungary's objectives: it failed to knock Serbia out of the war, induce Bulgaria to join the Central Powers, and convince Romania to stay neutral.
+Austro-Hungarian historians concluded after the battle that defeat by Serbia constituted "a serious diminution in the Dual Monarchy's prestige and self-confidence."
+The battle, like the Battle of Cer before it, drew considerable attention to Serbia, and many foreigners came to the country in late 1914 to offer political and humanitarian aid or to fight alongside the Serbian army.
 German publicist Maximilian Harden wrote: "Serbia has risen from its grave on the field of Kosovo.
-From the source of the Kolubara River it will draw courage for the greatest battles of the whole century."
+From the source of the Kolubara River, it will draw courage for the greatest battles of the whole century."

 The Austro-Hungarians suffered about 225,000 casualties, including 30,000 killed, 173,000 wounded and 70,000 taken prisoner.
-They reported that 200 of their officers were taken prisoner during the battle, and more than 130 cannon, 70 heavy machine-guns and a large quantity of matériel were captured.
+They reported that 200 of their officers were taken prisoner during the battle, and more than 130 cannons, 70 heavy machine guns and a large quantity of matériel were captured.
 The Serbs also suffered heavy casualties, with 22,000 killed, 91,000 wounded and 19,000 missing or captured.
 The Western press was appalled with the scale of atrocities committed by the Austro-Hungarian troops against Serbian civilians, including women and children.
-William Shepard, of the United Press, confirmed as an eyewitness that at least 11 towns were fully abandoned, and the whole of northwestern Serbia was nearly depopulated.
+William Shepard of the United Press confirmed as an eyewitness that at least 11 towns were abandoned, and all of northwestern Serbia was nearly depopulated.

-Mišić was promoted to the rank of vojvoda for his command during the battle.
-Potiorek, on the other hand, was relieved of command on 22 December for "this most ignominious, rankling and derisory defeat".
+Mišić was promoted to the rank of Vojvoda for his command during the battle.
+Potiorek, on the other hand, was relieved of command on 22 December for "this most ignominious, rankling and derisory defeat."
 The decision reportedly made him suicidal.
-He was replaced by Archduke Eugen of Austria, who the Austro-Hungarians hoped would "restore Habsburg forces to the glory days of Prince Eugene".
+He was replaced by Archduke Eugen of Austria, who the Austro-Hungarians hoped would "restore Habsburg forces to the glory days of Prince Eugene."
 Von Frank was dismissed as commander of the 5th Army and replaced by Karl Tersztyánszky von Nádas, who had commanded the 4th Corps at the Battle of Cer.
 The 5th and the 6th Armies were then merged into a single 5th Army consisting of 95,000 men.

 Dobrica Ćosić's novel A Time of Death revolves around the battle.
 It was adapted into a stage play in 1983, titled The Battle of Kolubara.